Terria-K/Bartizan/README.md

 1. Download the release for the version of TowerFall you wish to patch
 1. Follow the instructions in the README

+## How to work on your own mods

+This is a little different than the original Bartizan, and it differs between Windows and Mac.

+Note: you may need to use Visual Studio 2019, since later versions can't target .NET 4.0

+In `bin` you'll need a directory `Original` that contains select files from unpatched TowerFall.
+In the process of making a release I will switch back and forth between 4 and 8 player, so what I do is create `Original-4-player` and `Original-8-player` and create a symbolic link at `Original` pointing to whichever one I'm working on.

+On both OSes, `Original` should contain `TowerFall.exe` and `Content/Atlas/` which should contain the full contents of `Content/Atlas`.
+On Mac, also inclue `FNA.dll`.

+There are multiple build configs for the Mod project that you can use depending on which version you are patching and whether you are including certain features in the build.

+After building, a releasable build will be output at `/bin/builds/4-player` or `/bin/builds/8-player`.
+Also, a copy of the patched `TowerFall.exe` will be copied to `TowerFall-4-player.exe` or `TowerFall-8-player.exe`.

+In order to work without patching the game after every build, create a copy of TF that replaces the following files with symlinks (I'll use 8-player as an example.
+Replace 8 with 4 as needed):

+`TowerFall.exe -> <BartizanPath>/bin/TowerFall-8-player.exe`
+`Mod.dll -> <BartizanPath>/bin/builds/8-player/Mod.dll` (this one you won't have to replace.
+It's new) `Content/Atlas/menuAtlas.png -> <BartizanPath>/bin/builds/8-player/Content/Atlas/menuAtlas.png`
+`Content/Atlas/menuAtlas.xml -> <BartizanPath>/bin/builds/8-player/Content/Atlas/menuAtlas.xml`

+Then any time you build the Mod project, just run that copy of TowerFall and it will have the latest changes.

+### Windows Specific Things

+Check out the `windows-build` branch of the repo.

+You'll need to copy the following dll files to `bin`.

+Microsoft.Xna.Framework.dll
+Microsoft.Xna.Framework.Game.dll
+Microsoft.Xna.Framework.Graphics.dll
+Microsoft.Xna.Framework.Net.dll
+Microsoft.Xna.Framework.Xact.dll

+These files can be found in `c:\Windows\Microsoft.NET\assembly\GAC_32` and `c:\Windows\Microsoft.NET\assembly\GAC_MSIL`.

+Make sure to select the build configs with the `-windows` suffix

 # Original Readme

 A mod framework for [TowerFall Ascension](http://www.towerfall-game.com/) (copyright 2013 Matt Thorson, obviously).